Pradip Somasundaran: Music career

 It was music director Raveendran who gave Pradip the first break in 1993, with the song "Samayam Manoharam" in the film Ezhuthachan.
 He has also worked with the late Johnson, Mohan Sithara and Ilaiyaraaja in Malayalam.
 Sandeep Chowta introduced him in Telugu films with Bujjigadu directed by Puri Jagannadh.
 He also sang for Saleem another Sandeep Chowta musical, directed by YVS Chowdary.
 He has also sung the title song "Bhagavane" for the television series Gajarajan Guruvayur Keshavan which was composed by Vidyadharan for Surya TV.
 In addition to being a playback singer he sings carnatic music, ghazals and devotional songs.

 In 2007 he released "Koti Pranam" his first international album as a composer and singer for the Art of Living foundation.
 In 2011 he released "Mazhanritham" his first musical work in Malayalam as a composer collaborating with other playback singers like Gayatri Asokan, Franco, Shahabaz Aman and actor Manoj K Jayan.

 Achievements

 He won the "Lata Mangeshkar Trophy" for the best male singer along with Sunidhi Chauhan who won in the female category, in the national level music competition Meri Awaz Suno in 1996, which was telecast by Doordarshan.
 Meri Awaz Suno was conducted jointly by Doordarshan, Lata Mangeshkar, and Yash Chopra's Metavision.

 Personal life

-Pradip holds a master's in electronics from Andhra University and is currently working as the principal of College of Applied Science, Vadakkancherry.
+Pradip holds a master's in electronics from Andhra University and is currently working as the principal of College of Applied Science Vadakkencherry.
 He is a free software enthusiast and was involved in the activities of the Free Software Foundation India during Richard Stallman's 2001 visit to Kochi.
 He has been residing at Thrissur for a long time.